2005 Hong Kong electoral reform: Legislative Council

 The government also proposed to add 10 seats to the LegCo from 2008 onwards, with five directly elected through geographical constituencies and five functional constituency seats elected by District Councillors.
 The District Council Functional Constituency would be expanded from 1 seat to 6 seats accordingly.
 The government claimed that this was the best deal they could muster given the constraints of the NPCSC verdict.

 District Council

 On 19 December 2005, Chief Executive Donald Tsang pledged the gradual abolition of appointed seats in District Councils by 2016, with a decrease in the number of nominated seats from 102 to 68 in 2008, then to 0 in 2012 or 2016.
 Tsang's proposal were to be implemented upon LegCo's approval of the Government's bill on amending Annexes I and II of the Basic Law.

 LegCo voting

-According to Annex I and II of the Basic Law, an amendment of the electoral methods of CE and LegCo requires the consent of two-thirds majority of the LegCo, which means the 25 pro-democrats in the LegCo could veto the proposal if they vote en bloc against it.
+According to Annex I and II of the Basic Law, an amendment of the electoral methods of CE and LegCo requires the consent of a two-thirds majority of the LegCo, which means the 25 pro-democrats in the LegCo could veto the proposal if they vote en bloc against it.